Trinity: Artistic depictions

-By the end of the 15th century, larger representations, other than the Throne of Mercy, became effectively standardised, showing an older figure in plain robes for the Father, Christ with his torso partly bare to display the wounds of his Passion, and the dove above or around them.
-In earlier representations both Father, especially, and Son often wear elaborate robes and crowns.
-Sometimes the Father alone wears a crown, or even a papal tiara.
+By the end of the 15th century, larger representations, other than the Throne of Mercy, became effectively standardized, showing an older figure in plain robes for the Father, Christ with his torso partly bare to display the wounds of his Passion, and the dove above or around them.
+In earlier representations, both Father, especially, and Son often wear elaborate robes and crowns.
+Sometimes the Father alone wears a crown or even a papal tiara.

 In the later part of the Christian Era, in Renaissance European iconography, the Eye of Providence began to be used as an explicit image of the Christian Trinity and associated with the concept of Divine Providence.
 Seventeenth-century depictions of the Eye of Providence sometimes show it surrounded by clouds or sunbursts.

-Image gallery

-Trinity in architecture

-The concept of the Trinity was made visible in the Heiligen-Geist-Kapelle in Bruck an der Mur, Austria, with a ground plan of an equilateral triangle with beveled corners.

-Trinity in literature

-The Trinity has traditionally been a subject matter of strictly theological works focused on proving the doctrine of the Trinity and defending it against its critics.
-In recent years, however, the Trinity has made an entrance into the world of (Christian) literature through books such as The Shack published in 2007.